 When homeowners hop on residential repairs that are beyond their skill set, or jobs that call for expensive tools or equipment, they often end up adding more to their expenditures than if they had called a professional in the first place.

 But if you are seriously looking for ways to do your own home maintenance, peruse this concise collection of monthly maintenance tasks.

 What is a Reasonable Amount to Spend on Home Maintenance?

 Homeowners residing in a $600,000 home, for instance, would do well to set aside approximately $6,000 every year for improvements.
 Chances are they might not need to spend that money every year but its worth bearing in mind that some repairs, such as a new roof, can cost 3 to 4 times that amount.
-With this in mind, it makes sense to let the maintenance fund balance roll over from year to year.
+With this in mind, it makes sense to let the maintenance fund balance roll over from year to year until it is needed.

 Many homeowners find it handy to maintain a separate bank account just for home maintenance.
 Not mingling this money with other money makes it easy to make sure you are putting away enough and letting the balance roll over is not an issue.

 Some Factors That Affect Your Home Maintenance Budget

 Many factors can have an impact on your home maintenance or repair budget: